Umar: Sunni views

 Umar is remembered by Sunnis as a rigid Muslim of a sound and just disposition in matters of religion; a man they title Fārūq, meaning "Distinguisher", and the second of the rightly guided caliphs.
 He patched his clothes with skin, took buckets on his two shoulders, always riding his donkey without the saddle, rarely laughing and never joking with anyone.
-On his ring is written the words "Enough is Death as a reminder to you O' Umar".
 He did not seek advancement for his own family, but rather sought to advance the interests of the Muslim community, the ummah.
 According to one of Muhammad's companions, Abd Allah ibn Mas'ud:

 Umar's submission to Islam was a conquest, his migration was a victory, his Imamate (period of rule) was a blessing, I have seen when we were unable to pray at the Kaabah until Umar submitted, when he submitted to Islam, he fought them (the pagans) until they left us alone and we prayed.